grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 ### DMARC: Domain-based Message Authentication, Reporting, and Conformance

-DMARC works with both SPF and DKIM and provides a way for receiving mailservers to report to
+DMARC works with both SPF and DKIM and provides a way for receiving mailservers to report to an email specified by the sending domain.

 > **Example of DMARC DNS record**
 > `_dmarc.grantrules.com.
 IN TXT "v=DMARC1;p=none;sp=quarantine;pct=100;rua=mailto:dmarcreports@grantrules.com"`